-The Nokia 8 Sirocco edition is 95-percent vacuum-molded glass
+The Nokia 8 Sirocco edition is 95-percent glass

 Where the Nokia 8 was splash-proof, the Sirocco edition has an IP67 water- and dust-proof rating.
 It now supports wireless charging and has slightly a bigger battery capacity of 3,260mAh.
 None of the cameras are the same, either.
 You still get two around the back of the device, but instead of dual 13-megapixel sensors, you're looking at one 12MP wide-angle shooter and a 13MP camera with 2x optical zoom (the new Nokia 7 Plus has the same setup).
 The selfie cam has taken a hit, though.
 It's just a 5MP affair compared to the Nokia 8's 13MP front-facer.

 Despite the many changes to the spec sheet, design is the major differentiator here.
 The Nokia 8 was pretty standard fare: glass up front, aluminum unibody everywhere else.
-The Sirocco edition, however, is 95-percent vacuum-molded Gorilla Glass 5.
+The Sirocco edition, however, is 95-percent Gorilla Glass 5.
 That other five percent is the stainless steel chassis that's only exposed to the air around the perimeter -- all 2mm of it.
 It's a glossy, striking handset that feels great in the hand.
 The only downside, really, is that glass has a habit of breaking.

 Because the front pane of glass is now curved, there's a new flexible display to go with it.
 The Nokia 8's 5.3-inch LCD display has been replaced by a 5.5-inch, bendy OLED screen with the same 2,560 x 1,440 resolution.
 The display follows the curvature of the glass as it rounds each side to meet the stainless-steel seam -- a design choice ripped straight out of Samsung's playbook, not that we mind.
 Finally, the Sirocco edition looks that much neater as it does away with the physical key on the Nokia 8's bottom bezel.